 Big Sunday is an organization that believes everybody has something to give.
 In addition to holiday parties and sing-alongs, they offer truckloads of necessities, gift baskets, and other supplies to needy families, children, teenage mothers, and senior citizens every year.
 They also work with battered women, hospice patients, troubled teens, and anyone else who needs their help.

 Boys and Girls Clubs of America is an organization that helps underprivileged children.
 In some cities, they also offer help for the holidays.
-Parents usually need to provide proof that income is 150% below the U.S. poverty level, but help is available for ages to 18.
+Parents usually need to provide proof that income is 150% below the U.S. poverty level, but help is available for ages up to 18.
 Early applications are recommended.

 Connections for Children sponsors a Holiday Angels Program for children who participate in their subsidy programs and their families.
 The nonprofit sponsors an event where they offer gifts and entertainment to hundreds of children.